 The Burmese star tortoise (Geochelone platynota), aka Myanmar star tortoise, is endemic to Myanmar (formerly Burma).

 Both Indian and Burmese star tortoises have yellow shells with dark brown or black patterns, even though it looks like they are dark with yellow stripes.
-You can see this underlying yellow shell color in spots were the dark color has worn off.
+You can see this underlying yellow color in older tortoises' shells where the dark color has worn off.

-When raised in captivity, both species are prone to pyramiding if kept in too dry conditions during growth.
+When raised in captivity, both species are very prone to pyramiding, especially if kept in too dry conditions during active growth periods.

 The thickness and shape of the yellow lines in adult Burmese star tortoises varies.
 Some individuals have thin lines while others have thicker lines.
-Some have even width lines while others have widening lines called flower petal or fan pattern.
+Some have even-width lines while others have widening lines called flower petal or fan pattern.
 The lines join each other in a beautiful net pattern.
 See the star tortoise shell patterns page.

 Adult Indian star tortoise in Sri Lanka.
 Notice how this tortoise has eight main lines and additional partial lines in each vertebral star pattern.
 The ends of the lines do not meet each other exactly.
 See the star shell patterns page.
 Above photo courtesy of Nigel Wilson (cc).